crnormand/gurps/README.md

 0.8.16

   - Bug fix for GCA exports.
 Now equipment with melee & ranged attacks appear in both (Spears)
   - Big fix for GCA exports (with Armin's help!)
 Block is calculated correctly for items with DB (shields)
   - Add doubleclick edit to NPC Sheet Notes, Melee, Ranged, Ads, Skill and Spells list
+  - Bug fix for limb, extremity, and eye crippling calculation.
+Originally the calculation was taking "crippling" as 1/2 HP or 1/3 HP exactly, but the RAW say it should be *over* that threshold.
+Example: 10 HP character is hit in the arm with 8 points of damage; the arm is crippled if it takes *more than* 5 points of damage (i.e., 6).

 ##History